dotnet/crank/docs/local_application.md

 ## Prerequisites

-1. You should have followed the [Getting Started](getting_started) tutorial, and have `crank` and `crank-agent` tools available.
+1. You should have followed the [Getting Started](getting_started.md) tutorial, and have `crank` and `crank-agent` tools available;
-2. You have a local clone of the Crank repository
+2. You have a local clone of the Crank repository;
-3. The agent is running locally
+3. The agent is running locally.

 ## Define the scenario